-In general, in computer science, arrays are a very simple data structure where elements are sequentially stored in continued memory and linked lists are structures where several separated nodes link to each other.
-Iterating over the contents of the data structure is equally efficient for both kinds, but directly accessing an element at a given index has $\mathcal{O}(1)$ (complexity) runtime in an array, while it has $\mathcal{O}(n)$ in a linked list with n nodes (you would have to transverse the list from the beginning).
-Furthermore, in a linked list, once you know where you want to insert something, insertion is $\mathcal{O}(1)$ , no matter how many elements the list has.
-For arrays, an insertion would have to move all elements that are to the right of the insertion point or moving all the elements to a larger array if needed, being then $\mathcal{O}(n)$ .
+In Computer Science, arrays are a very simple data structure where elements are sequentially stored in continued memory, and linked lists are structures where several separated nodes link to each other.
+Iterating over the contents is equally efficient for both kinds, but directly accessing an element at a given index has $\mathcal{O}(1)$ (complexity) runtime5 in an array, while it has $\mathcal{O}(n)$ in a linked list with n nodes (you would have to transverse the list from the beginning).